-It is important to remember that when satan observes our faith getting stronger, he is most likely to attack with fear, doubt, anxiety, hesitation and other weapons of negativity that are designed to make us take our eyes off the Lord, like Peter, so that we will then “sink.”
+It is important to remember that when satan observes our faith getting stronger, he is most likely to attack with fear, doubt, anxiety, hesitation, and other weapons of negativity that are designed to make us take our eyes off the Lord, like Peter, so that we, too, will then “sink.”

 We must never become complacent and we must always be on guard.

 Undoubtedly we will be met with things that will test our faith as we follow Christ.
-It is our job to keep our eyes focused on the Lord because it is satan’s sole objective to take our eyes off of Him.
+It is our job to keep our eyes focused on the Lord because it is satan’s job to take our eyes off of Him.

 Daily prayer, daily effort, and daily commitment will combine to help you answer positively when you are asked, “Do you have enough faith?”